South of Boston

 We do not offer exclusive or private event space at this reservation, as that would not be in the spirit of maintaining it as a publicly accessible reservation.
 While it is a beautiful location, The Trustees do not allow for weddings, private parties, or any other private gathering here.

-If your group is interested in having a wedding or event at a Trustees property, please visit our Rent a Venue page.
+If your group is interested in having a wedding or event at a different Trustees property, please visit our Rent a Venue page.

 Property Map